 4) Does the statement include relevant thoughts on how they might contribute to excellence through diversity, equity, and inclusion in their potential position at the University?
 (Yes or No) Are there specific plans?
 (Yes or No) Do the plans seem achievable and meaningful?
 (Yes or No)

 No, but there are specific benefits to requesting a written statement that make it a preferred option.
 These include the opportunity for candidates to think systematically about their experiences and provide an opportunity to supply a broad range of evidence from the totality of their career, studies, and efforts.
-Rather than, or in conjunction with, requesting a written statement, schools and units may also include behavioral interview questions which seek for candidates to demonstrate their knowledge, skills, abilities, and experiences in support of inclusive excellence.
-When evaluating the responses to such questions it will be helpful to review the EOCR inclusive competency model to identify specific knowledge, skills, and abilities which demonstrate inclusive competence.
+Additionally, asking for this information early in the process allows for such qualifications to be a meaningful consideration for all applicants throughout every phase of the process.
+Committees are also encouraged to include interview questions which seek for candidates to demonstrate their knowledge, skills, abilities, and experiences in support of inclusive excellence.
+When evaluating the responses to such questions it will be helpful to review the EOCR inclusive competency model to identify the components of a fullsome response in terms of the specific knowledge, skills, and abilities which demonstrate inclusive competence.
+The following steps should provide a guide for developing interview questions:

 For more information, or to schedule a session for your department or search committee to establish a rubric for evaluating these statements, please contact the Employment Equity team at firstname.lastname@example.org.